lyteword/chspurgeon-tod/volume-4/psalm-84.md

 (c) Comfort obtained by one is of use to others, as a well may be.

-3\.The heavenly supply. *The rain also filleth the pools.* All is from God; effort is of no avail without him.
+3\.
+The heavenly supply. *The rain also filleth the pools.* All is from God; effort is of no avail without him.

 **Verse 7.**

-1\.Trusting God in trouble brings present comfort—Who passing, etc.
+1\.
+Trusting God in trouble brings present comfort—Who passing, etc.

-2\.Present comfort ensures still larger supplies— *The rain also*, etc. *G. R.*
+2\.
+Present comfort ensures still larger supplies— *The rain also*, etc. *G. R.*

 **Verse 8.** There is,

-1\.Progression. *They go;*
+1\.
+Progression. *They go;*

 (a) The people of God cannot remain stationary;